leonardchinonso/eth_getBlockByNumber/README.md

 ```bash
 docker run -d -p 5000:5000 eth_get_block_by_number
 ```
-The two ports specify the HOST and CONTAINER ports respectively.
+The two numbers specify the HOST and CONTAINER ports respectively.
 To run on a different port on your machine, change the first port to your port number, i.e.
 ```bash
 docker run -d -p PORT_NUMBER:5000 eth_get_block_by_number